-Discover hundreds of clinical trials for virtually all types of cancer
+Discover hundreds of clinical trials for kidney cancer.

-Next, our interventional radiology team inserts a cryoablation probe, similar to a needle, through your skin and into the tumor.
-We use this probe to freeze the tumor and destroy it.
-After your procedure, you’ll probably need to spend the night in the hospital for observation.
+For the procedure, our interventional radiology team will insert a cryoablation probe, similar to a needle, through your skin and into the tumor.
+Cold, thermally conductive fluids are circulated through the probe to freeze and destroy the tumor.